Histologic Technician Training (AS Degree S1211)

 Degree S1211

 This program provides on-campus and on-site technical training in the field of histotechnology, focusing on routine tissue sample preparation, special stains and techniques such as immunohistochemistry, and in situ hybridation.
 Training on campus will utilize samples routinely prepared in both clinical and research facilities.
-As part of their formal training, students of histotechnology will work through study guides provided by the American Society of Clinical Pathologists (ASCP) for its certification examination.
+As part of their formal training, students of histotechnology will work through study guides provided by the American Society for Clinical Pathology (ASCP) for its certification examination.
 Partnerships with local facilities will allow for work experience and internship sites, required for certification of histotechnology graduates, and will provide further training for those interested in research and/or careers in the private sector.

 This degree requires the completion of General Education coursework plus the following: